Actindo-AG/Documentation/Tasks/Integration/04_ManageEmailSettings.md

 1. Click the *Email type* drop-down list in the *General settings* view and select the desired option.
 All available email types are displayed in the list.

 2. Click the *From* field and enter a valid email address, such as in the following example.
+This will be displayed as the sender email address in the email.

     ![General settings example](../../Assets/Screenshots/Tasks/Settings/EmailSettings/EmailSettingsGeneralExample.png "[General settings example]")